Temporary changes to federal Medicare telehealth policies

 Under the Coronavirus Preparedness and Response Supplemental Appropriations Act 2020, the Centers for Medicare and Medicaid Services (CMS) is waiving key telehealth requirements allowing Medicare beneficiaries to receive services from their homes with fewer restrictions.

-Psychologists should know that:
+Psychologists should know that during the crisis:

 - Medicare patients are no longer required to be in an originating site and can now receive telehealth services in their own homes as well as in any health-care facility.